SemKeegstra/advent-of-code/README.md

    - The real goal is to write solutions that are as close to library-less as possible.
    - If really needed, I only allow myself to use the [Python standard library][py-standard].
 4. **Elegant one-liners**:
    - Not really a rule, but I enjoy finding clean, compact one-liners.
-Mostly for reading/structuring the puzzle input.
+Mostly for reading/structuring the input.
 ---
 📚 Overview
 -----------